Jz1221/Jz1221/README.md

 # 💫 About Me:
-👋 About Me<br><br>Hi!
-I’m an IT student currently undergoing my internship as a Software Developer.
+Hi!
+I’m Song Jia Zheng, I am an IT student currently undergoing my internship as a Software Developer.
 I enjoy learning how systems work, building useful applications, and improving my skills in web development, databases, and problem-solving.<br>I’m always excited to explore new technologies and contribute to real-world projects.

 ## 🌐 Socials: